ExternalDNS with AKS & Azure DNS

 This tutorial requires basic understanding of DNS, managing cloud platforms like Azure, and one’s way around container orchestration with Kubernetes.

-Using Azure CLI (az command) to provision cloud resources, and kubectl to provision Kubernetes services.
-This requires using KUBECONFIG env var to configure access.
+to provision Kubernetes services.
+This requires using KUBECONFIG

 Tool requirements